Once upon a time… I was corporate guy; a business man and I got involved in a group of con men. It didn’t end well.

 There are plenty of people out there who would ask the tough questions and wouldn’t be squeamish about confronting or accusing a client, business associate or friend of lying.
 Be the person I was not.

-Going to Prison for Mortgage Fraud
+Going to Prison for Con Men

 Four years later, in federal court, I plead not guilty to conspiracy to commit mail fraud, wire fraud and money laundering.
 As I sat back down in my seat, the bailiff called up another person who was being charged with the same crimes as me.
 It was my old friend Milt, but they didn’t call him by that name – “Milt” was one of his many aliases.

-Keynote Speaker on Mortgage Fraud
+Keynote Speaker on Fraud

 Jerome Mayne is the author of the book, Diary of a White Collar Criminal and co-author of Mortgage Fraud and Predatory Lending – what every agent should know (Dearborn/Kaplan).
 He is a keynote speaker and has worked with dozens of companies and associations helping their people make the right decisions, when the right decisions aren’t easy.